web3-security-class/web3-security-class.github.io/index.md

 <br>
 Format
-: The course will include a combination of lectures, student presentations of technical papers, group assignments, a team final project, and guest lectures by experts in academia, startups, and industry research labs.
+: The course will include a combination of lectures, homework assignments, a team final project, and guest lectures by experts in academia, startups, and industry research labs.
 Each lecture will include technical details about classical analysis techniques and their applications in Web3.0.
 The assignments will provide hands-on experience “breaking” smart contracts and exploiting vulnerabilities with a variety of analysis tools.
-Sample final projects may explore: large-scale systematic empirical studies, extending existing analysis tools for smart contracts, etc.

 <br>
 Prerequisites